Rules and Regulations

 Ceremony and Marketplace:

-All Good Food Award winners will be invited to be honored at an invitation-only Ceremony in January 2016 and to sell at a special public Good Food Awards Marketplace in January 2016.
+All Good Food Award winners will be invited to be honored at an invitation-only Ceremony in mid-January 2017 and to sell at a special public Good Food Awards Marketplace in January 2017.
 Both events will be in San Francisco.

 1. Up to 3 entries are allowed per producer in all categories except for coffee.
 Up to 2 entries are allowed per coffee producer.